OWASP/CheatSheetSeries/cheatsheets/Password_Storage_Cheat_Sheet.md

 Rather than a simple work factor like other algorithms, Argon2 has three different parameters that can be configured, meaning that it's more complicated to correctly tune for the environment.
 The specification contains [guidance on choosing appropriate parameters](https://password-hashing.net/argon2-specs.pdf), however, if you're not in a position to properly tune it, then a simpler algorithm such as [Bcrypt](#bcrypt) may be a better choice.

+#### Bcrypt

+[Bcrypt](https://en.wikipedia.org/wiki/Bcrypt) is the most widely supported of the algorithms and should be the default choice unless there are specific requirements for PBKDF2, or appropriate knowledge to tune Argon2.

+The minimum work factor for Bcrypt should be 12.

 #### PBKDF2

 [PBKDF2](https://en.wikipedia.org/wiki/PBKDF2) is recommended by [NIST](https://pages.nist.gov/800-63-3/sp800-63b.html#memsecretver) and has FIPS-140 validated implementations.
 So, it should be the preferred algorithm when these are required.
 Additionally, it is supported out of the box in the .NET framework, so is commonly used in ASP.NET applications.